davidbaiguini/watch-me/README.md

 - [ ] Add unitTests
 - [ ] Remove devTools for build
 - [ ] Add active state to current page in header nav
+- [ ] Add service worker for offline